 4. Video: “What to Bring With You to an Interview” - Cass Thompson Career Advice

 Learn what to bring for an interview and things you shouldn’t tote along.

 Video and Remote Interviews

-Interviews conducted via common web conferencing tools can require some set up and consideration to get right.
+Interviews conducted via common web conferencing tools can require some setup and consideration to get right.
+There are also video conferencing etiquette guidelines you may want to learn.
 It can be helpful to practice using the tools beforehand if you’re unfamiliar with it.
 During this practice session, you can check your background, as well as the distance and position you’ll be in within the screen.

 5. Article: “Video Interview Guide: Tips for a Successful Job Interview” - Indeed

 This article details tips for in-office and remote video interviews, and live vs pre-recorded video interviews.
 It also contains an on-page related video “How to Ace Your Virtual Interview.”